phamvuhoang/casual-games/README.md

 # casual-games

-Three browser-based AR experiments that run in a webcam tab—each leverages Three.js for rendering plus MediaPipe Hands for gesture tracking to keep your hands at the center of the fun.
+Five browser-based AR experiments that run in a webcam tab—each leverages Three.js for rendering plus MediaPipe Hands for gesture tracking to keep your hands at the center of the fun.

 ## ar-gesture-shooting
 The `gesture-shooting.html` experience is a sci-fi shooter: MediaPipe tracks a pistol-like hand pose, a floating crosshair follows your index finger, and pinching with the thumb fires projectiles at 3D targets that spawn in front of you.
 The HUD shows your score, aim assist kicks in near enemies, and synth-style audio cues reinforce every hit or miss.
 Allow camera access, raise your hand, and aim with index/trigger with thumb to keep the score climbing.